szabgab/perlmaven.com/sites/en/pages/getting-started-with-perl-dancer-on-digital-ocean.md

 This will install Perlbrew.

-(BTW, if you wondering about the backslash prefix, it ensures that no local <b>alias</b> will interfere with the command.
+(BTW, if you wondering about the backslash prefix, it ensures that no local **alias** will interfere with the command.
 See [here](http://stackoverflow.com/questions/15691977/why-start-a-shell-command-with-a-backslash))